Finitism

 Finitism is a philosophy of mathematics that accepts the existence only of finite mathematical objects.
-It is best understood in comparison to the mainstream philosophy of mathematics where infinite mathematical objects (e.g., infinite sets) are accepted as legitimate.
+It is best understood in comparison to the mainstream philosophy of mathematics where infinite mathematical objects (e.g., infinite sets) are accepted as existing.

 Main idea

 The main idea of finitistic mathematics is not accepting the existence of infinite objects such as infinite sets.
 While all natural numbers are accepted as existing, the set of all natural numbers is not considered to exist as a mathematical object.
 Therefore quantification over infinite domains is not considered meaningful.
 The mathematical theory often associated with finitism is Thoralf Skolem's primitive recursive arithmetic.

 History

 The introduction of infinite mathematical objects occurred a few centuries ago when the use of infinite objects was already a controversial topic among mathematicians.
 The issue entered a new phase when Georg Cantor in 1874 introduced what is now called naive set theory and used it as a base for his work on transfinite numbers.
 When paradoxes such as Russell's paradox, Berry's paradox and the Burali-Forti paradox were discovered in Cantor's naive set theory, the issue became a heated topic among mathematicians.

 There were various positions taken by mathematicians.
 All agreed about finite mathematical objects such as natural numbers.
 However there were disagreements regarding infinite mathematical objects.

 One position was the intuitionistic mathematics that was advocated by L. E. J. Brouwer, which rejected the existence of infinite objects until they are constructed.

 Another position was endorsed by David Hilbert: finite mathematical objects are concrete objects, infinite mathematical objects are ideal objects, and accepting ideal mathematical objects does not cause a problem regarding finite mathematical objects.
 More formally, Hilbert believed that it is possible to show that any theorem about finite mathematical objects that can be obtained using ideal infinite objects can be also obtained without them.
 Therefore allowing infinite mathematical objects would not cause a problem regarding finite objects.
 This led to Hilbert's program of proving both consistency and completeness of set theory using finitistic means as this would imply that adding ideal mathematical objects is conservative over the finitistic part.
 Hilbert's views are also associated with the formalist philosophy of mathematics.
 Hilbert's goal of proving the consistency and completeness of set theory or even arithmetic through finitistic means turned out to be an impossible task due to Kurt Gödel's incompleteness theorems.
 However, Harvey Friedman's grand conjecture would imply that most mathematical results are provable using finitistic means.